 Construction of PSD for CWI

-Based on the idea in the previous section, the standardised PSD for the CWI is presented in this section.
+Based on the idea in the previous section, the standardised PSD for CWI is presented in this section.
 A three-step procedure is proposed to construct the PSD function from the measured CWI.
-The first step is Pre-processing with EEMD.
-The second one is Extraction of upper envelop, and the last step is Curve fitting of CUE PSD.
-Furthermore, the algorithm to generate the history of dropper position from the PSD is also discussed.
+The first step is preprocessing with EEMD.
+The second step is extraction of the upper envelope, and the last step is curve fitting of the CUE PSD.
+Furthermore, the algorithm to generate the history of the dropper positions from the PSD is also discussed.